30+ Average Screen Time Statistics for 2024

 Average Time Spent on Streaming Services Per Day

-The average person is estimated to stream 8 hours of content daily and has login information for at least four different streaming platforms.
-While these are the most popular platforms currently, others like HBO Max and Apple TV are quickly growing in popularity.
+The average person is estimated to stream 3 hours of content daily and 95% of viewers have login information for at least two different streaming platforms.

 Signs of Excessive Screen Time